foliant-docs/foliantcontrib.mkdocs/README.md

 `use_chapters`
 :   Similar to `use_title`, but for `pages`.
 If `true`, `chapters` value from `foliant.yml` is used as `pages` in `mkdocs.yml`.

+`use_headings`
+:   If `true`, the resulting data of `pages` section in `mkdocs.yml` will be updated with the content of top-level headings of source Markdown files.

 `mkdocs.yml`
 :   Params to be copied into `mkdocs.yml` file.
 The params are passed “as is,” so you should consult with the [MkDocs configuration docs](http://www.mkdocs.org/user-guide/configuration/).